Discovery & Ethnology

 The ancestry of the people of Tahiti

 This mystery is compounded by another more recent one.
-How did the numerous Chinese come to play a key role in the island demography?
+How did the numerous Chinese come to play a critical role in the island's demography?

-Through Teiva's quest, a young Polynesian dancer, and Kyle's, a chinese boy in high school, this film is a fascinating ethnological study with a surprising result; even though everything seems to set them apart, they are actually cousins since their ancestors came at different times from...
-China !
+Through Teiva's quest, a young Polynesian dancer, and Kyle's, a Chinese boy in high school, this film is a fascinating ethnological study with a surprising result; even though everything seems to set them apart, they are cousins since their ancestors came at different times from...
+China!